Crybaby (Mariah Carey song): Music video

 The song's music video was directed by Sanaa Hamri, who also directed the video for "Can't Take That Away (Mariah's Theme)."
 Both videos were shot back to back, and were released simultaneously to music programs and channels for immediate circulation.
 The video begins with Carey lying in her bed, as she receives a text message from Snoop Dogg reading "Yo what's happening?
 What you crying for?
 Now you know you look 2 damn good 2 be crying...
 Come here...
 Holla at a playa DPG style...
 Ya know," to which Carey responds "I can't sleep."
 As the video progresses as the lyrics continue, it appears to be 5 AM, and Carey is still unable to sleep.
 She lies in bed with the lamp on, pondering on thoughts of a past lover until she takes a bath.
 Afterwards, she makes her way to the kitchen, and begins pouring an abundant amount of cereal and milk into a bowl, spilling it over the counter in a restless rage.
 As the scene finishes, Snoop's face is seen on a small monitor, directing his verse to Carey in the video.
 As the last chorus plays, Carey becomes restless and tosses a champagne glass and bottle at a large window, shattering it and sending glass around the living room.
 The video ends with Carey lying down on the couch one more, attempting to sleep once more.

 Live performances

-Carey performed "Crybaby" live during every show on the Rainbow World Tour.
-For the song's performances, the stage was set with a large bed, pillows and comforters, as well as a small desk and homely props.
-Carey, dressed in pajamas, sang while re-enacting segments of the video.
-During her performance at Madison Square Garden on April 11, 2000, she threw the audience small stuffed bears and completed the song while lying in the bed on stage.
-After the song's bridge, Snoop's pre-recorded verse was played over the background vocals.
+Carey performed "Crybaby" live on the 2000 Rainbow World Tour.
+For the song's performances, the stage was set with a large bed, while Carey sang it dressed in pajamas and Dogg appeared rapping through the video screen.
 The song was also performed on select nights of The Elusive Chanteuse Show tour in 2014.
 The most recent performance of the song however, was on Carey Vegas residency, The Butterfly Returns.